pnkraemer/probdiffeq/docs/dev_docs/public_api.md

 # Private and public API

-All public functions and classes that are in the online documnetation are considered public API.
+All public functions and classes that are in the online documentation are considered public API.
 At the moment, this affects the following:

 * `ivpsolve.py`
-* `controls.py`
 * `adaptive.py`
-* `timestep.py`
 * `taylor/*`
 * `solvers/*`
 * `impl.impl.select()`